 Our producing properties are geographically concentrated in the Permian Basin.
-At December 31, 2018, all of our total estimated proved reserves were attributable to properties located in this area.
+As of December 31, 2019, all of our total estimated proved reserves were attributable to properties located in this area.
 As a result of this concentration, we may be disproportionately exposed to the impact of regional transportation constraints, supply and demand factors, delays or interruptions of production from wells in this area caused by governmental regulation, processing capacity constraints, market limitations, water shortages, interruption of the processing or transportation of oil or natural gas, as well as impacts from extreme weather or other natural disasters impacting the Permian Basin.